University of Minnesota Masonic Children's Hospital

 The Child Family Life Department at the University of Minnesota Masonic Children’s Hospital (UMMCH) was searching for a way to better prepare children and families for healthcare experiences prior to their arrival at the hospital.
 With the vast majority of families having access to smartphones and tablets, an application was the perfect avenue to share preparation materials and expand family-centered care beyond the walls of the hospital.

-The project was kicked off with a discovery meeting to gain a deep understanding of the app’s purpose, desired functionality, and requirements.
+The project began with a discovery meeting to gain a deep understanding of the app’s purpose, desired functionality and requirements.
 Whiteboard concepting sessions helped to visualize and prioritize all desired features and functionality.
 Based on these discussions, wireframes were created and iterated upon, creating a blueprint for the app.

 The app allows families to virtually tour the hospital prior to arriving.
 Patients can prepare for a procedure, hear the sound of an MRI or use an interactive coloring book.